 Highly competitive markets are also a product manager’s pain point.
 It is important for a product manager to be reactive to the market but not let it take over a proactive approach to what is important to the business.

-In focusing on their customers needs and real time market feedback can help develop the product.
+Focusing on their customer’s needs and real-time market feedback can help develop the product.
 Ultimately knowing what your end users or customers want can define a great product and help it stand out in the competitive SaaS marketplace.

-Not only is the market highly competitive, it is continually changing.
+Not only is the market highly competitive, but it is also continually changing.
 SaaS product managers need to be flexible in their approach and able to change and respond with an agile mindset.

 Scoping a product is a challenge for product managers.
 They need to scope the product which involves understanding what the business, technology and user experience needs are and explaining the need to prioritise resources.
 This is where sprint planning is crucial for a product strategy.
-In each two weekly sprint it allocates needs, time and resources to further develop the product.
+In every two weekly sprints, it allocates needs, time and resources to further develop the product.

 Finally, not having a system of automated processes or integrations between teams to help with the SaaS applications development is a challenge for product management.